rafaelmsbob/Springboard/Capstone Project 2/ReadMe.md

 Dataset from previous Notebook is loaded and several Machine Learning Classification models are tested.
 You will also find how I am defining both the accuracy and the benchmark.
 <b>Plot twist</b>: Sklearn's Dummy Model wasn't challenging enough for me, so I defined a benchmark of my own.

-## Final Presentation.ipynb
+## Final Presentation.pptx
 Powerpoint slides with the highlights of the project.

 ## fromRawToPrediction.py
 Python file that goes all the way from loading the raw dataset to the application of the best model.
+Needs the file below to run.

+## FRTPfunctions.py
+Python module from where all the functions used on the previous file are imported.

 # OVERVIEW OF THE PROJECT
 ## Project Name: